Back to Home Page

 Recommended Minimum PC spec for Video Editing

-Most current PCs will be fast enough for at least basic standard definition video editing and will not necessarily require a dedicated video card (I am referring to a card that receives the video input from the camera, not the graphics card) My suggestions are:
+Most current PCs will be fast enough for at least basic standard definition video editing and will not necessarily require a dedicated video card (I am referring to a card that receives the video input from the camera, not the graphics card)

 Ensure that the PC has a Firewire (IEEE 1394) connection.
-You will use this to connect to the digital output of your camera or recorder and so avoid the need for a separate video card.
+You will use this to connect to the digital output of your camera or recorder and so avoid the need for a separate video input/output card.
 If the PC does not have a Firewire connection you may fit a Firewire interface card in one of the PC motherboard's PCI slots at a small cost - around £15-20.
 For those who use an analogue camera, then a suitable video interface will be require to receive either the composite or S video and audio inputs.

 Software